 Each Academy has the resources you would expect on University campus, including lecture and seminar rooms, library and IT facilities, and a student common room.
 Postgraduate medical trainees, nurses and other allied medical professionals share these resources and facilities with our students, making learning a truly multi-professional experience.

-Over the course of your medical training, you will rotate through and spend time in each of our seven clinical Academies and see a wide variety of patients and care within our network.
+Over the course of your medical training, you will rotate through and spend time in most of our seven clinical Academies and see a wide variety of patients and care within our network.
 Each clinical Academy is led by an academy medical dean who has responsibility for academic leadership and for students’ academic supervision and pastoral care.

 You can find out more about each of the Academies by selecting the tabs - travel expense claim forms for each academy can also be found here.